Let me introduce myself…

 In her “other” professional life, Schamberger is a visionary leader in business, nonprofit management, and community relations, while excelling in marketing, communications, and creative direction.
 She is skilled in graphic design, brand creation and development, marketing and communications strategy, quantitative metrics and evaluation, writing, editing, public speaking, teaching, mentoring, and relationship-building.
 Schamberger is a recognized, trusted expert and voice in the fields of art, arts education, business, management, marketing, communications, and public relations.

-She was recognized as a community leader in Duluth’s 20 Under 40 awards, honored with the Mentor Award in the 2024 Rosie Awards, and spoke at the Minnesota State Capitol to kick off the annual Arts Advocacy Day of lobbying for the arts.
+She was recognized as an inspirational community leader in Duluth’s 20 Under 40 awards, honored with the Mentor Award in the 2024 Rosie Awards, and spoke at the Minnesota State Capitol to kick off the annual Arts Advocacy Day of lobbying for the arts.

-She is a champion and supporter of her local business community, understands the interconnectedness and needs of her region, and has developed deep ties throughout many sectors as a former ambassador for the Duluth Area Chamber of Commerce.
-She was part of the Chamber's 2024 Leadership Duluth cohort, regularly volunteers locally and attends events in the community, and is passionately involved in the addiction recovery community through an organization called Celebrate Recovery.
+She is a known public figure, supporter of the local business community, understands the interconnectedness and needs of the Arrowhead region, and has developed deep ties throughout many sectors as a former ambassador for the Duluth Area Chamber of Commerce.
+She was part of the Chamber's 2024 Leadership Duluth cohort, often volunteers locally, and regularly attends events in the community to show her support.